There are three ways to study History at Cambridge: as a single Honours subject, or jointly with either Politics or Modern Languages.

 Year 1 (Part IA)

 You receive intensive language training (including translation and conversation) and take an introductory paper on the literature, history, film and philosophy of the country where your language is spoken.
-You also choose two broad papers in European or world history or the history of political thought.
+You also choose one History Outline paper, which will introduce you to broad themes within a a substantial historical period.
+You will also study the Historical Thinking 1A paper, which investigates how historians work.

 Year 2 (Part IB)